JimMarlowe/AtomicPrograms/CppSdk/README.md

 # Rogue Atomic Game Engine C++ SDK
 #### (For the linux platform)

+**Updated Aug12 2017** add imgui lib, and new flexibility in SDK generation, including Saving it in the Atomic Game Engine deployment area.

 **Updated Jun11 2017** the SDK now generates a Core resources pak file, called BaseResources.pak, to be completely independent from an Atomic build.
 The SimpleApp has been modified to use this file.

 I made this because sometimes I need to make a C++ Atomic Game Engine program, to get around scripting API holes, use VariantMaps or perhaps to get the most speed.